4 MINS READ

 Weighted blankets are often weighted without being thick, so they do not particularly provide additional warmth on their own.

 However, the outer cover directly effects how a weighted blanket feels to wear and the breathability of the blanket.
 Some materials feel warm or cold, and some of the worst can create static or rub uncomfortably against your skin.

 What you want is a soft and breathable outer cover made from a material you would be happy to wear as a jumper!
 Good outer cover materials include artificial mink, soft cotton or bamboo textile (or a combination of these).

 The Koala Blanket offers just that with a reversible outer cover made from two different materials.
 One side is ultra-soft mink for colder nights; the other is silky bamboo for warmer nights.
 All you have to do is reverse the cover and you’re good to go.

 Other weighted blankets tend to come with the option of a separate warmer or cooler cover, which means you’ll have to spend more money and find somewhere to store the other cover and change it over whenever needed.
 Some weighted blankets don’t come with the option of a second cover at all.

-Weight, size, filling and outer cover - so long as you consider these four factors, choosing the right weighted blanket is a piece of cake.
+Weight, size, filling and outer cover – so long as you consider these four factors, you’ll easily be able to choose the right weighted blanket.